lsa-mis/mappingjewishcultures/index.markdown

 layout: page
 title: Home
 description: >-
-  Experience Jewish cultural history by examining the confluence between cafés, the urban environment, and the creativity of multilingual European communities.
-An extension of the research presented in A Rich Brew, mapping and digital storytelling tools on the site provides a deeper, illustrative look into how cafes and social spaces helped to shape Jewish culture.
+  Experience Jewish cultural history by exploring cafés, the urban environment, and the creativity of multilingual European communities with mapping and digital storytelling tools.
 permalink: /
 ---
 <div class="about-section">